arvpinto/3D_clustering_PCA/README.md

 <br/>

 A clusters.csv file is outputed with the cluster numbers that each frame corresponds to (outliers belong in the -1 cluster).
-A frames.dat is ouputed with the top 5 frames that are closest to the highest desnity point of each cluster.
+A frames.dat is ouputed with the top 5 frames that are closest to the highest density point of each cluster.

 <br>
 <h2> <p align="center"> <b>III - Frame extraction</b> </p></h2>